-I used to have the DJI Osmo Mobile and I just upgraded to its newer version, the DJI Osmo Mobile 2, whose battery lasts for longer (up to 15h) and it makes it easier to shoot vertical videos for Instagram Stories or IGTV.
+Before the trip I upgraded to the newest version of DJI Osmo gimbal, whose battery lasts for longer and it makes it easier to shoot vertical videos for social media.

 In Tanzania the electrical outlet used is the UK standard 3 pins 220-240 V known as Type G.

-I brought a plug adapter that allowed me to charge up to 4 gadgets via USB.
+I packed this plug adapter that allowed me to charge up to 4 gadgets via USB.

 Some people would say that a safari can’t be fully enjoyed without binoculars.
 Truth is you may not need to actually use them if you already have zoom lenses, but they can be handy in certain moments and also as a photography prop!